How leading asset managers are measuring client experience

 So how are leading asset managers measuring client experience?

-In 2020, Accomplish worked with two groups of firms from the Asset Management CX Forum on how they measure client feedback and behaviour.
+In 2020, Accomplish worked with two groups of firms from the Asset Management CX Forum on how they measure client feedback and behavior.
 Here is what we found.

 A suite of client feedback measures